ajfriedman18/AdverseDrugReactionsClustering/readme.md

 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository.
 Irvine, CA: University of California, School of Information and Computer Science.

 ### Steps
 1. Use the file AE_clustering_sagemaker.yaml template to create an AWS cloudformation stack.
-The stack creates the IAM role and Sagemaker notebook instance and clones this repository on the instance.
-It also intalls all dependencies.
+The stack creates the IAM role, Sagemaker notebook instance and clones this repository on the instance.
+It also installs all dependencies.
 2. Navigate to Sagemaker -- Notebook instances.
 You will see the newly created instance in your list of instances.
 Launch the jupyter notebook in your local browser.
 3. Go to the directory AdverseDrugReactionsClustering/artifacts/ and run through the notebooks starting with 0,1 and 2 in order.